 We will attempt to process any plasmid orders and ship within 24-48 hours.
 If there is a delay we will try to contact you as soon as possible.
 Delivery times are largely dependent on your location.
 Currently, we are based entirely in the UK and so overseas deliveries may take up to two weeks.

 We supply any laboratory or research institution and we will ship globally.
-We are currently supplying some of the UKs largest research facilities and biotechnology companies.
+We are currently supplying some of the world's largest research facilities and biotechnology companies.
 However, for some viral sequences we are more limited in our distribution policy.
 Please contact us if the product you want is unavailable online.

 We pride ourselves on being flexible.
 Whether you can change your product depends largely on what the mistake was.
 If you purchased a particular variant but actually wish you had bought another variant then we can usually swap it if you ordered it within the last 28 days.